-Is it legal?: In order to prove your income (and have it shown on your taxes), you will have needed to establish yourself as a real business.
+Is it legal?: In order to prove your income (and have it shown on your taxes), you will have needed to establish yourself as a real business and to help you out, here are tips to payback loan without feeling overwhelmed.
 This means setting up your business with the state & IRS.
 This is so important … I have a lot of friends who are self-employed that take all payments under the table, and never report the income.
 That’s great if you never plan on buying a house or a car … but lenders want to see that you’re running a legitimate business, and making a profit.
 And, I am joking about it being ‘great’.
 It’s totally illegal to skip out on taxes, and even though I hate sending thousands and thousands each year to the government, there’s a sense of pride that I’m doing it the right way.
 As soon as we moved to Portland, we worked with Josh of CreateLegal to update our business in Oregon.
 He set everything up for us (sooo helpful), and we took our packet to the bank to setup our accounts.
 It felt awesome to be official.

 My best advice when running your business is to do it right from the beginning.
 Here’s what I’ve done: